mowestusa/mx-fluxbox/README.md

 DEPENDENCIES: idesk, fluxbox

 INSTALLATION: the mxflux.deb will install the necessary components except for those that go into the user's Home.
-A menu item "MX-flux" will set up the remainder after user okays the installation of the necessary files.
+A menu item "MX fluxbox setup" will finish the installation after user okays the transfer of the necessary files.